The Green Card: Everything You Need to Know

 Family Preference Green Cards have annual quotas, and processing times can be lengthy, particularly for categories with high demand.

-To apply for a family-based Green Card, the U.S. citizen or LPR sponsor must file a Form I-130, Petition for Alien Relative, with the USCIS.
+To apply for a family-based Green Card, the U.S. citizen or LPR sponsor must file a Form I-130, Petition for Alien Relative, with the U.S. Citizenship and Immigration Services (USCIS).
 The sponsor must demonstrate that they have a qualifying family relationship with the foreign national, and that they have the financial means to support the foreign national.

 Foreign nationals who are inside the U.S. and are immediate relatives of U.S. citizens may be eligible to apply for adjustment of status to obtain their Green Card.
 Foreign nationals who are outside the U.S. or who are not immediate relatives of U.S. citizens must go through consular processing to obtain their Green Card.